 Sunbeam Pros

-• The cover is made from soft micro-plush which feels nice around your neck
+- The cover is made from soft micro-plush that feels nice around your neck

 Cons

-• It contains magnets, so people with a pacemaker, ICD, or an internal insulin pump can’t use it.
-However, you can remove the magnets from the side flaps and resolve this problem.
+- It contains magnets, so people with a pacemaker, ICD, or an internal insulin pump can’t use it.
+However, you can remove the magnets from the side flaps to resolve this problem.

-Sunbeam heating pads are also featured in our list of the best extra large heating pads of 2024
+Sunbeam heating pads are also featured in our list of the best extra-large heating pads of 2025!

 Alternatives from the same brand: